 Banks usually require a business plan, a risk assessment, and a detailed financial history.
 You will need to demonstrate to your banker that an investment in your business makes good financial sense, so taking the time to create a persuasive proposal is essential.

 Your banker will also want to see a comprehensive risk assessment.
-Be ready to discuss how you plan to take care of obstacles that could threaten your chances of success.
-To learn more about planning for contingencies, see our section on risk management.
+Be ready to discuss how you plan to take care of obstacles and any contingencies that could threaten your chances of success.

 Your banker will require information about your business' financial history.
 If you are starting up and your business does not have a financial history, they will likely require information about your personal credit history.
 Be prepared to show what you have to guarantee the loan.
 What are you using as collateral?
 Do you have any guarantors?
 Are there any other investors?